What's the link between lung conditions and mental health?

 It’s important to ask for help because stress, anxiety, or depression can sometimes affect all areas of your daily life, including how you manage your lung condition.

-If you’re being treated in a specialist centre or clinic you should have access to a team of different specialists including specialists to help you with your emotional well-being, as well as with common mental health conditions like depression and anxiety.
+If you’re being treated in a specialist centre or clinic you should have access to a team of different specialists.
+This should include specialists to help you with your emotional wellbeing, as well as with common mental health conditions like depression and anxiety.

-- Ask your GP or specialist team about counselling, cognitive behavioural therapy (CBT), or treatments for depression.
+- Ask your GP or specialist team about counselling, cognitive behavioural therapy (CBT), treatments for anxiety or for depression

-- Talk about the medicines you’re taking, and whether side effects could be affecting your mood, your confidence, or your self-esteem.
+- Talk about the medicines you’re taking, and whether side effects could be affecting your mood

 - Keep a symptoms diary.
 Take it to your appointments to help your healthcare team see any patterns.
-Together you can talk about the things that are making your lung condition worse, whether that’s side effects, or the stress and anxiety of living with a long-term condition.
+Together you can talk about the things that are making your lung condition worse, such as side effects, or the stress and anxiety of living with a long-term condition.

 Find out more about the support available, including mental health charities that you can call.